10 Common Presentation Mistakes

-Often, the sort of problems that can jeopardize your presentation will be situations beyond your control, but this doesn't mean that you are helpless.
+Often, the sorts of problems that can jeopardize your presentation will be situations beyond your control, but this doesn't mean that you're helpless.
 Conduct a risk analysis to identify potential issues, and come up with a good "Plan B" for each one.

 Mistake 3: Ignoring Your Audience

 Sometimes, speakers can get so wrapped up in delivering their presentations that they forget about the needs of their audience.

 Start your presentation by telling your audience what to expect.
 Let them know what you'll cover first, whether and when you'll stop for a break, if you'll be taking questions during the presentation, and so on.

 Providing these "signposts" up front will give your audience a clear idea of what to expect, so that they can relax and concentrate on your presentation.